Importance and Benefits of Preschool Education

 Preschool activities boost pre-maths and pre-literacy skills

 Young children show growing interest in pre-maths and pre-literacy skills.
-They are curious and observant, and they want to be competent in their early day to day skills — such as reading the instructions for assembling a toy, or selecting the correct bills or coins to pay for a purchase.
+They are curious and observant, and they want to be competent in their early day-to-day skills — such as reading the instructions for assembling a toy or selecting the correct bills or coins to pay for a purchase.

 Singing an alphabet song while following along in a picture book builds a child’s awareness of the connections between alphabet letters and word sounds.
 Learning rhymes and recitation helps them to notice the distinct sounds within words.
 Engaging children in a discussion about an exciting read-aloud story encourages their listening, comprehension, and expressive language skills.
 Playing with alphabet letters may inspire children to ask a teacher to help them write the first letter of their name.